“No, you!” – Why Audiobook Listeners aren’t lazy.

 #5 Getting More Reading Time

-Many people, especially parents of younger children, don’t find much time in their day to sit down and read a book.
-Audiobooks help them enjoy books on a regular basis and listen to one or more books in a week, instead of finishing maybe 1 print book in a month.
+Audiobooks help them enjoy books on a regular basis and listen to one or more books in a week, instead of finishing maybe one print book every other month.

 And you know what multi-tasking to increase your reading time is not?
 You guessed it: lazy!

 Now, of course, I know that this isn’t exactly what people have in mind when asking if listening to audiobooks is lazy.
-But that’s the thing, in reality, most audiobook fans multi-task and enjoy their books super efficiently.
+But that’s the thing!
+In reality, most audiobook fans multi-task and enjoy their books super efficiently.

-It’s easy to judge people based on our impression of them and most of us (me, for sure) are prone to do it.
-It takes a conscious effort to take a step back and remind ourselves that people might have very good reasons for the choices they are making.
-That they aren’t taking the easy way out or being lazy, but actually making the smartest choice for themselves.
+It takes a conscious effort to take a step back and remind ourselves that people might have very good reasons for the choices they make.
+That they aren’t taking the easy way out or are just lazy, but actually make the smartest choice for themselves and practice self-care.
+That their reasons for doing what they are doing might not be instantly apparent.

-All about Audiobooks
+All about Audiobooks / 18 Comments

 18 thoughts on ““No, you!” – Why Audiobook Listeners aren’t lazy.”

 1. Yes!
-And what about when we were reading books to our kids, does that mean they did not read it?🤔 Oh and one more question….hope you dont mind…but I nwver know if I should say I read an audio book or listened to one, when I do my book reviews….do you think it matters which way?
+And what about when we were reading books to our kids, does that mean they did not read it?πŸ€” Oh and one more question….hope you dont mind…but I nwver know if I should say I read an audio book or listened to one, when I do my book reviews….do you think it matters which way?
 Thanks!

 1. That’s a good question!
 So… I would say I’m listening to an audiobook.
 Because it’s simply the correct verb to describe what I’m doing.
 I’d say: “I’m currently listening to XYZ” and not “I’m reading XYZ”.
 However, if someone asks: “Have you read book XYZ?”
 I’d just say yes (unless I can’t shut up about it and continue on about the fantastic narrator, haha).
 So, I’ve read the book, but I’m listening to an audiobook.
 That’s just how I do it…